rengokantai/aguru/README.md

 - You cannot enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account.
 - You cannot tag a flow log
 - After you've created a flow log you cannot change its configuration. you cannot associate a different IAM role with the flow log

+NAT is used to provide internet traffic to EC2

+if we want private instance to visit s3,
+- enable s3 iam on private instance.or
+- associate private route table to endpoint